-The BCLT Championship will be held January 21-22, 2017 in Dawson Creek..
+The BCLT Championship will be held January 20-21, 2018 in Fort St John.
 A Sport Jury will be created for the duration of the event.
 The Sport Jury is comprised of the Chief Referee, the Recorder, the Technical Director (or designate) and a representative of the Athlete Development Committee.
 All format changes proposed during the event would need to be approved by the Sport Jury.
-The event is the qualifier for Team BCSSA for the Canadian Age Class Long Track Championship to be held in Edmonton on February 4-5, 2017.
-Skaters will be required to confirm their Intent to Participate in Canadian Age Class LT (via online form) by January 15th, 2017.
+The event is the qualifier for Team BCSSA for the Canadian Age Class Long Track Championship to be held in Quebec City on February 10-11, 2018.

 BCLT will be open to all skaters who are Train to Train (T2T) age and older, as well as Learn to Train (L2T) skaters who have a personal best 200m mass start time (short track or long track) of less than 28.0 seconds.
 The LT FUNale is co-hosted with BCLT.
 FUNale skaters are not considered to be part of the BCLT and will not receive provincial medals.
-BCLT skaters will compete for final placings/medals in the following award categories (as determined by the critical birthdate of of June 30, 2016):
+BCLT skaters will compete for final placings/medals in the following award categories (as determined by the critical birthdate of of June 30, 2017):